Preorder

 x R y defined by x//4≤y//4 is a preorder on the natural numbers.
 It corresponds to the equivalence relation x E y defined by x//4=y//4.
 The set of equivalence classes is partially ordered, and thus can be shown as a Hasse diagram (depicted).

-In mathematics, especially in order theory, a preorder or quasiorder is a binary relation that is reflexive and transitive.
+In mathematics, in particular in order theory, a preorder or quasiorder is a binary relation that is reflexive and transitive.
 The name preorder is meant to suggest that preorders are almost partial orders, but not quite, as they are not necessarily antisymmetric.

 A natural example of a preorder is the divides relation "x divides y" between integers.
 This relation is reflexive as every integer divides itself.
 It is also transitive.
-But it is not antisymmetric, because e.g. $1$ divides $-1$ and $-1$ divides $1$.
+But it is not antisymmetric, because e.g. $1$ divides $-1$ and $-1$ divides $1$, but $-1$ is not equal to $1$.
 It is to this preorder that "least" refers in the phrase "least common multiple" (in contrast, using the natural order on integers, e.g. $4$ and $6$ have the common multiples $24$, $12$, $0$, $-12$, $-24$, ..., but no least one).

 Preorders are closely related to equivalence relations and (non-strict) partial orders.
 Both of these are special cases of a preorder: an antisymmetric preorder is a partial order, and a symmetric preorder is an equivalence relation.
 Moreover, a preorder on a set $X$ can equivalently be defined as an equivalence relation on $X$, together with a partial order on the set of equivalence class, cf. picture.
 Like partial orders and equivalence relations, preorders (on a nonempty set) are never asymmetric.

 A preorder can be visualized as a directed graph, with elements of the set corresponding to vertices, and the order relation between pairs of elements corresponding to the directed edges between vertices.
 The converse is not true: most directed graphs are neither reflexive nor transitive.
 A preorder that is antisymmetric no longer has cycles; it is a partial order, and corresponds to a directed acyclic graph.
 A preorder that is symmetric is an equivalence relation; it can be thought of as having lost the direction markers on the edges of the graph.
 In general, a preorder's corresponding directed graph may have many disconnected components.

 A preorder is often denoted $\,\lesssim\,$ or $\,\leq\,$.